dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 **Leaderboard - GET Method `/leaderboard/`**
 Description: Everyday, the leaderboard would be updated based on the rankings of users with the highest amount of gold

-Response: (ordered by number of gold)
+Response: (ordered by number of gold in ascending order)
 ```
 {
 	“name”: “string” /* user name */